-If you do not have a rental contract, you will receive an email asking if you are still interested in a place of residence.
-You will get this 90 days after receipt of your application.
-If you answer the question with “yes”, you remain on the waiting list (for a maximum two years) and will receive the next mail 90 days later.
+As long as you do not have a rental contract, you will receive an email asking if you are still interested in a place of residence every 90 days.
+If you answer the question with “yes”, please click the link and remain on the waiting list.
 If you do not reply within 7 days, your application will expire.

 Do I have to pay a deposit?

 Yes.
 This amounts to 1.5 times the monthly rent.